mosn/layotto/docs/en/development/contributing-doc.md

 ![image](https://user-images.githubusercontent.com/26001097/132220354-db2b6ad0-58e4-46ed-b005-71d8134f725b.png)

 ### Incorrect Syntax
-If you try to create a hyperlink with a relative path, then a 404 page will be popped out once you clicked on it:
+If you try to create a hyperlink with a relative path, then a 404 page will appear once you clicked it:

 ![img_6.png](../../img/development/doc/img_6.png)